Doctorate of Philosophy in Design, Construction and Planning with a Concentration in Historic Preservation

 Admission to our Ph.D. program is granted at both the college and school or department level.

-Applications will be reviewed carefully for evidence of qualification for the Ph.D. program and applicants may be interviewed, if necessary.
+Applications will be reviewed carefully for evidence of qualification for the Ph.D. program and applicants may be interviewed.

 If you wish to be considered for a fellowship award, you must submit a complete application, including an official GRE and TOEFL/IELTS test score (if applicable).
 Fellowship awards are only available to students applying for the Fall semester, and are very limited.
 If you are not applying for financial aid, you may continue to apply, as we offer rolling admissions.